tlswg/tls13-spec/draft-ietf-tls-tls13.md

 When resuming via a PSK with an appropriate ticket (i.e., one with the "allow_early_data" flag), clients can also send data on their first flight ("early data").
-This data is encrypted solely under keys derived using the PSK as the static secret.
+This data is encrypted solely under keys derived using the first offered PSK as the static secret.
 As shown in
 {{tls-0-rtt}}, the Zero-RTT data is just added to the 1-RTT handshake in the first flight, the rest of the handshake uses the same messages.